 Stand in the center of your (uncast) circle.
 Take a deep breath in, slowly, and then fully exhale.
-Still your body and mind by centering yourself in the moment.
+Still your body and mind by grounding and centering yourself in the moment.

 Move over to the East.
 Using your wand, athame, or simply the pointer finger of your dominant hand, walk the circle deosil and call upon its power and protection.
 Feel free to use your own words, or borrow the following:

 that thou be a Boundary and a Protection and a meeting place between the physical world and realms of the Mighty Ones,

 A Guardian and a Protection that shall preserve and contain the Power which shall be raised within,